AriFordsham/GHCWiki/records/type-punning-declared-overloaded-record-fields.md

 ## Thumbnail Sketch

 This proposal is addressing the narrow issue of **namespacing for record field names** by allowing more than one record in the same module to share a field name.
 Furthermore, it is aiming at a more structured approach to higher-ranked type fields, so that they can be updated using the same surface syntax as for other fields.
 This actually means a less complex implementation (compared to DORF or SORF).
+This proposal is in the DORF 'stable', but sufficiently different it is worth making it a separate proposal.

-Specifically each field name is overloaded, and there is a Type with the same name (upshifted) so that:
+Specifically each sharing field name is overloaded, and there is a Type with the same name (upshifted) so that:

 - Within the same module, many record types can be declared to share the field name.
 - The field name can be exported so that records in other modules can share it.